-During the year a subsidiary of the Company, QIC Europe Limited (QEL), acquired by way of salvage an Airbus A330-343 aircraft bearing manufacturer's serial number 1427.
+During 2020 a subsidiary of the Company, QIC Europe Limited (QEL), acquired by way of salvage an Airbus A330-343 aircraft bearing manufacturer's serial number 1427.
 The aircraft was acquired pursuant to settlement of a valid claim on residual value insurance policy issued by QEL.
-As on the date of balance sheet this asset has been recorded as Salvage asset under Insurance and other receivables.
-The value at which the asset has been recorded is at fair value based on letters of intent received by QEL from interested buyers net of legal and other costs and stands at USD 18,237,000.
+As on the date of the 31 December 2020 balance sheet this asset had been recorded as Salvage asset under Insurance and other receivables.
+The value at which the asset had been recorded is at fair value based on letters of intent received by QEL from interested buyers net of legal and other costs and stood at USD 18,237,000.